Gemmologist

 Gemmologists need:

-Gemmologists should enjoy using tools and instruments to perform tasks requiring precision, analyzing information to appraise gemstones, and having clear guidelines and organized methods for their work.
+Gemmologists should enjoy using tools and instruments to perform precision tasks.
+They should enjoy analyzing information to appraise gemstones.
+They should like having clear guidelines and organized methods for their work.

 Ongoing professional development is required for gemmologists to keep their skills and knowledge up to date.